Ahamedthaiyub/Workfoce-360-based-on-intelex-/README.md

 # story of the model

-Price and Waters, a data science consulting firm, aims to develop a machine learning model to predict whether an employee will likely leave the company soon.
+ A data science consulting firm, aims to develop a machine learning model to predict whether an employee will likely leave the company soon.
 This model will enable them to take pre-emptive measures to address the underlying issues faced by the employee and minimize the likelihood of attrition.